errordeck/docs/docs/intro.md

 ## What is Errordeck

-Errordeck is an error tracking tool.
+Errordeck is an error-tracking tool.
 It allows you to track errors in your application and get notified when an error occurs.
 You can also search for errors and filter them by environment, platform, tags, etc.

 ### Why use Errordeck

-Errordeck is a simple and easy to use error tracking tool.
-It is made for developers and it is easy to integrate with your application.
-Erorrdeck is using only EU servers and it is GDPR compliant.
+Errordeck is a simple and easy-to-use error-tracking tool.
+It is made for developers and is easy to integrate with your application.
+Erorrdeck uses only EU servers, and it is GDPR compliant.
 Errordeck is also very affordable.
 You can read more about the pricing [here](https://www.errordeck.com/pricing).

 ### What Errordeck is not

 Errordeck is not a monitoring tool.
-It is not made for monitoring your application.
-It is made for tracking errors in your application.
+It is not made for monitoring your application; it is made for tracking errors.
 You can use Errordeck to track errors in your application and use a monitoring tool like [UptimeRobot](https://uptimerobot.com/) to monitor your application.

 ### What Errordeck is using